 Yes, but again, do so at your own risk.
 The Bahamas pigs are wild animals so you risk getting bit.
-For the most part, they are docile but they do get excited when hoards of tourists show up on boats.
+For the most part, they are docile; however, they do get very excited when hoards of tourists show up on boats.
 They are smart animals and they know that this means they are going to get fed.

 If you want to pet one of the swimming pigs in the Bahamas, I suggest feeding it a carrot first, then petting it.

 The swimming pigs live in an area of The Bahamas called The Exumas, which is a secluded chain of over 365 islands.
 The pigs live on Big Major Cay, often referred to as Pig Beach.
 Big Major Cay is only accessible by boat.
 You may visit on your own private boat, or join a tour group.

 If you are taking a cruise that docks at Nassau, Bahamas, you will not be very close to the pigs.
 The same is true if you are staying at a hotel in Nassau.
 An excursion will be necessary to take you there by boat.